WHO WE ARE

 There are two histories to Renovatus, an outer one and an inner one.
 If we told you the outer one, there would be names and dates and places.
 But the inner one just might be more interesting.

 We always have to start with the name.
 You would be hard-pressed to find a church with a more pretentious name (or a harder to spell, for that matter) than Renovatus.
 It seems all the more bizarre given the Pentecostal roots of our church.
-I’m from a denomination called the Church of God, that started in the sweaty fervor of revival meetings in the mountains of Tennessee and North Carolina.
+Our founder is from a denomination called the Church of God, that started in the sweaty fervor of revival meetings in the mountains of Tennessee and North Carolina.
 Where do tent revivalists get off using Latin in their name?

 We didn’t pick the name because it has a lot of syllables.
 We wanted a name that really said something about who we are and what we are here to do.
 For us, that is summed up in the idea of renovation.
 “Though outwardly we are wasting away,” wrote the apostle Paul, “inwardly we are being renewed (or renovated) day by day.”